-As a small business, email marketing is an excellent way to attract and retain customers.
+Email marketing is an excellent way to attract and retain customers as a small business.
 You will ask potential customers to sign up for an email list on your social media accounts or eCommerce store.

-With an average return of $42 for every dollar invested, an email marketing service is one of the most less cost-effective ways to advertise a new company.
+With an average return of $42 for every dollar invested, an email marketing service is one of the cost-effective ways to advertise a new company.